ssoe/HoneyHunts/README.md

 Send ffxiv s ranks to discord through webhooks.
 This project is connecting to a websocket from an external service providing S rank spawn and death notifications, reformats them and sends them to discord.
 includes:

-Custom role mentions, edit these to reflect your servers role ID's.

-Customizable notification texts and embeds

-Instance detecting when relevant.
+sonarsrank.py - Sends S rank notifications using embed with map link.
+Edits post on new websocket events containing new info, such as player numbers and HP%.
+Hardcoded for Light, change this if needed.

+Csonarsrank.py - the same but for Chaos DC.
+I use 2 scripts right now because i havent merged them yet, will probably just do that later.
+Hardcoded for Chaos, change this if needed.

+sonarfates.py - Sends fate notifications related to S-rank spawning, currently only relevant for Minhocao, Orghana and Senmurv S ranks.
+Hardcoded for Light, change this if needed.
+It checks in database made by sonarsrank.py for relevant S rank death timers and will only post if spawn window is open.

+getFates.py - Simple fetch from database made by sonarfates.py.
+Will fetch last 5 known fate states on a world and return it.
+Hardcoded for Light, change this if needed.

-See "HuntDictionary.json" in repo for example, this is built for Light datacenter and will reflect that.
+See "HuntDictionary.json" in repo for example of dictionary expected, this is built for Light datacenter and will reflect that.

 HUNT_DICT_URL="foo.bar/HuntDictionary.json"